adujon/ComparativeOncologyBiases/README.md

 The Regressions folder contains the R scripts used to fit the model for each taxa and study (codes are fully annotated)

-The post-publication reanalysis folder contain addtional analyses conducted after recieving feedback on our published manuscript (see bellow for details)
+The post-publication reanalysis folder contain addtional analyses conducted after recieving feedback on our published manuscript (see bellow for details).
+Those reanalyses confirm our results.

 --------------------------------------------------------------------------------------------------------------------------------------------------
 Data sources: